mrCDray/my-testing-repo/notes.md

 **Pareto Efficiency Focus:**

-- Identify and optimize the 20% of developer workflows that consume 80% of engineering time
+- Identify and optimize the developer workflows that consume the most engineering time
 - Target templates and golden paths for the most frequently used services and patterns

 **Potential Benefits/Measures:**

-- 30% reduction in development cycle time
+- Substantial reduction in development cycle time
-- 60% faster onboarding for new developers
+- Faster onboarding for new developers
-- 40% improvement in DORA metrics (deployment frequency, lead time, MTTR)
+- Improvement in DORA metrics (deployment frequency, lead time, MTTR)
-- 85% developer satisfaction rating
+- Increased developer satisfaction ratings

 ---